William Zhou

 William Zhou (Chinese: 周惟正; born February 18, 1992) is a Canadian internet entrepreneur.
 In 2012, Zhou co-founded Chalk.com, a K-12 education software company.
 He has appeared as a frequent commentator on major networks, a speaker at Bloomberg Next Big Thing Conference, and was named in Forbes 30 Under 30.

 Early life and education

-Zhou was born in Beijing, China and immigrated to Vancouver, British Columbia.
+Zhou was born in Beijing, China and immigrated to Vancouver, British Columbia, Canada.
 He attributes his interest in computers to his parents.
 He graduated from Point Grey Secondary before attending David R. Cheriton School of Computer Science at University of Waterloo.
 He is known in high school for his work on an online student discussion forum and his commitment to the student body.
 At Waterloo, he co-founded Chalk.com (formerly known as Planboard).
 In 2015, Zhou was named in Forbes' Top 30 Under 30 in Education.

 Entrepreneur

 Zhou first came to prominence as a young entrepreneur at the age of 16 with the founding of Design Vetica, a web consultancy with clients from University of British Columbia, Red Cross, and Amnesty International.
 The organization was best known for Draftboard, an online tool for designer and clients to collaborate.
 In 2011, Zhou sold Draftboard for an undisclosed amount.